 Project Harmony is a project of the Family Equality Council that seeks to provide a voice to same-sex families of color and address issues such as racism, oppression, and economic justice.
 Community Science conducted a process evaluation of Project Harmony; our activities included a review of data collection instruments and quality of data gathered by the project’s staff during focus groups, observation of training events, and interviews with key stakeholders.
 The goal of the process evaluation was to prepare Project Harmony for implementation in subsequent years.
 (2008-2009)

 RESPECT is an affinity group within the foundation that focuses on racial and other forms of equity in the foundation’s grantmaking, operations, and services.
 Community Science was engaged by RESPECT in 2006 to help refine its theory of change and to assess its impact on the foundation through secondary data analysis.
 A year later (2007), RESPECT decided to extend our role to evaluate all aspects of RESPECT’s work as well as to analyze the degree to which selected foundation investment summaries reflect an intentional goal to promote diversity, inclusiveness, and equity.
 This contract has been renewed two times since then as Community Science incrementally evaluates more of RESPECT’s work.
 Our findings during the past two years have been used to promote dialogue among the foundation’s leadership and staff about ways to continuously integrate the value of diversity, inclusiveness, and equity into all aspects of the foundation’s work.
-(2006-present)
+(2006-2008)

 This initiative is a three-year partnership between the Jessie Smith Noyes Foundation and the W. K. Kellogg Foundation to build the capacity of organizations, led by people of color, to advocate for more equitable food policies.
 Based on the recommendation of a nationally known evaluator and funder, the Noyes Foundation engaged Community Science to evaluate the extent to which the initiative is building the capacity of ten organizations across the country to advocate for the communities of color that they serve and to effect food-related policies at the local, state, and national levels.
 The evaluation includes pre- and post-advocacy capacity assessments, interviews with key staff and leaders in each community, and review of the ten grantees’ progress reports.
 The evaluation also examines the benefit of the partnership between the Noyes Foundation and the Kellogg Foundation.
 The evaluation findings and lessons learned to date about the supports required to build the advocacy capacity of people-of-color-led organizations were published in The Foundation Review, vol. 1, issue no. 3.
 (2006-present)